ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2020-11-15-data-science-swe.md

 skills pointing towards a specific goal.
 Accomplishing the test will **show baseline competence, but not necessarily mastery.**

-If you find the test too easy, then you're on your way.
-On the other hand, for folks who might find this challenging, I've put relevant resources to help you towards completion.
-The reward?
-New skills, a potential project to showcase in your portfolio, and unlocking the brave new world of software engineering!

 ## The Test

 ### Why a Machine Learning API?